Primarily quasilocal fields and 1-dimensional abstract local class field theory: Preliminaries on PQL-fields

-Questions (2.4) (ii) are closely related by Galois cohomology (cf. \cite{MS}, (11.5), \cite{W1}, Theorem 3.1, and \cite{W2}, Lemma 7).
-Note also that, by the comment at the end of \cite{Ch1}, Sect.
-1, the assumptions of (2.1) (i) guarantee that $r _{p} \le 2$, for every prime $p \neq {\rm char}(\widehat E)$ (here the condition on the finite extensions of $K$ in $K _{\rm sep}$ is superfluous).
-In view of \cite{Koe}, Theorem B, it is likely that a negative answer to the former question in (2.4) (ii) would require the existence of a field $F$ with Br$(F) \neq \{0\}$ whose nontrivial valuations have Henselizations equal to $F _{\rm sep}$ (which would solve affirmatively Problem 11.5.9 (b) in \cite{FJ}).
+The questions in (2.5) (ii) are related by Galois cohomology (cf. \cite{Ta}, page 265, \cite{MS}, (11.5), \cite{S2}, Ch.
+I, 4.2, and \cite{W2}, Lemma~7) and the results of Section 5.
+Also, by \cite{Ch11}, (1.4), the assumptions of (2.1) (i) require that $r _{p} \le 2$ whenever $p \neq {\rm char}(\widehat E)$.
+In view of \cite{Koe}, Theorem~B, one can prove that a negative answer to the latter question in (2.5) (ii) would imply the existence of a field $F$ with Br$(F) \neq \{0\}$ whose nontrivial valuations have Henselizations equal to $F _{\rm sep}$.
+Moreover, if $3 \le r _{p} \le r _{p'} \in \mathbb N$, for some $p, p ^{\prime } \in \mathbb P$, $p < p ^{\prime }$, this would solve affirmatively Problem 11.5.9 (b) in \cite{FJ}.

-\begin{rema} It is known (see \cite{NP}) that if $E$ is a field, then the triple AT$(E)$ defined in (1.2) (ii) is an Artin-Tate class formation if and only if $E$ is SQL, Br$(E)$ is embeddable in $\QQ/\ZZ$, and $\rho _{E/R}$ is surjective, for every finite extension $R$ of $E$ in $E _{\rm sep}$.
-Observing that (2.2) provides access to the richest presently known sources of such fields, we add to the examples given after the statement of (1.2) that AT$(E)$ satisfies the noted condition when $E$ is an algebraic SQL-extension of a global field (see \cite{NP} and \cite{Ch8}, Sect.
+\begin{rema} It is known (see \cite{NP}) that if $E$ is a field, then the triple AT$(E)$ defined in (1.2) (ii) is an Artin-Tate class formation if and only if $E$ is SQL, Br$(E)$ is embeddable in $\mathbb Q/\mathbb Z$, and $\rho _{E/R}$ is surjective, for every finite extension $R$ of $E$ in $E _{\rm sep}$.
+Observing that (2.2) provides access to the richest presently known sources of such fields, we add to the examples given after the statement of (1.2) that AT$(E)$ is Artin-Tate when $E$ is an algebraic SQL-extension of a global field (see \cite{NP} and \cite{Ch9}, Sect.
 3). \end{rema}